jbilander/A1200_IDE_LED_fix_board/README.md

 Solution:<br />

     Using a 74HCT14 IC in-between the pin 39 /Active signal will bump the 3.3V up to 5V since HCT has TTL-level inputs.
-    2.4V is enough to detect a High which will then be shifted up to 5V on the output.
+2.4V is enough to detect a High, which will then be shifted up to 5V on the output.

 Description taken from [here](http://megaburken.net/~patrik/Amiga%20SD%20Adapter%20HD%20LED%20Fix/fix.txt)<br />